Leafs’ Tavares leaves Game 1 on stretcher

 The 30-year-old centre crashed into Montreal’s Ben Chiarot 10:29 into the first period and was hit in the head by Corey Perry’s knee as he fell.

-Trainers and doctors from both teams rushed to the ice and attended to the veteran forward before he was taken away, encouraging him to stay on the ice as he struggled to get up.
+Trainers and doctors from both teams rushed to the ice and attended to the veteran forward before he was taken away, encouraging him to stay down as he struggled to get up.

+Tavares gave a thumbs up as he was wheeled off the ice.
+Players from both teams tapped their sticks and “Courage” by The Tragically Hip played over the sound system at Scotiabank Arena.

+The Canadiens posted a statement on Twitter expressing concern for Tavares and wishing him a speedy recovery.

 Thursday’s game kicks off the first-round playoff series between the two North Division teams.
 It’s the first time since 1979 that the Leafs and Habs have met in the playoffs.